Draft Meeting Minutes for September 10, 2021

 A. New Home Construction/Drainage/Sidewalk Damage Issues

-Engineer Schmitt will be sending letters to contractors building homes concerning sidewalk damages, drainage swales, silt in the gutter pans, and other issues that arise.
+Engineer Schmitt will be contacting contractors building homes concerning sidewalk damages, drainage swales, silt in the gutter pans, and other issues that arise.
 He will reference Field Manager Pepin’s Field Report.

 B. Stella Maris Drive Asphalt Repairs Rebid

 - Engineer Schmitt reported that this has been delayed because the pricing now is very high.
-They will take the bond requirement out of the bid requests and solicit rebids when the market is less expensive.
+They will take the bond requirement out of the bid requests and solicit rebids when construction costs are less expensive.
 The cost will be separated between road repair and drainage.

 - Engineer Schmitt reported that the drainage ditches are dry now.

-- The silt in the drainage ditches will also be addressed with the builders by Engineer Schmitt.
+- Any silt issues in the drainage ditches will also be addressed with the builders by Engineer Schmitt.

 NINTH ORDER OF BUSINESS District Manager Report